mithilchaudhary/challenge/producer_consumer/README.md

 - Exactly one producer thread feeds the queue and one consumer drains it.
 - Each queue interaction sleeps for a random 0–1 seconds to make the flow visible.
-- A unique sentinel object marks completion; it is enqueued after the final payload and the consumer exits as soon as it dequeues that marker.
+- A unique object marks completion; it is enqueued after the final payload and the consumer exits as soon as it dequeues that marker.
 - Logging is intentionally noisy so you can observe every enqueue/dequeue; tests also exercise the real logging/delay behavior.

-## Looking ahead

-A separate folder will host part 2 (CSV-based sales analytics with functional style streams).
-Keeping this simulation isolated here lets each part evolve independently.